 Make space for growth:

 Many entrepreneurs may prefer working from home as it allows for flexibility and less capital.
 However, having an office space not only helps establish credibility among your vendors and internal customers, but also turns out to be more motivating and professional than working out of your drawing room.
+Also, working in an office can help you deal with some trivial challenges better than from home which is good for an overall development and helps in the long term plan for success in business.

 Set short-term and long-term goals: